bitfragment/pscstudies/index.md

 ## Session 8: Software studies, IV

-- Complete: David M. Berry, *The Philosophy of Software: Code and Mediation in the Digital Age*
+- Begin: Benjamin H. Bratton, *The Stack: On Software and Sovereignty*, Introduction; sections 1–33, 51–77

 ## Session 9: Software studies, V

-- Begin: Benjamin H. Bratton, *The Stack: On Software and Sovereignty*, Introduction; sections 1–33, 51–77
+- Continue: Benjamin H. Bratton, *The Stack: On Software and Sovereignty* (sections specified above)
+- Complete: David Golumbia, *The Politics of Bitcoin: Software as Right-Wing Extremism*

 ## Session 10: Software studies, VI

 - Complete: Benjamin H. Bratton, *The Stack: On Software and Sovereignty* (sections specified above)
-- Complete: David Golumbia, *The Politics of Bitcoin: Software as Right-Wing Extremism*
+- Begin: Ellen Ullman, *Close to the Machine: Technophilia and Its Discontents*

 ## Session 11: Fiction and memoir, I

+- Complete: Ellen Ullman, *Close to the Machine: Technophilia and Its Discontents*
+- Begin: Ellen Ullman, *The Bug: A Novel*

+## Session 12: Fiction and memoir, II

 - Complete: Ellen Ullman, *The Bug: A Novel*
-- Begin: Ellen Ullman, *Close to the Machine: Technophilia and Its Discontents*

-## Session 12: Fiction and memoir, II

-- Complete: Ullman, *Close to the Machine*
 - Complete: Douglas Coupland, *Microserfs*

 ## Session 13: Code studies, I / fiction and memoir, III